Get to know Sajib Chakroborty from VUB (Vrije Universiteit Brussel)

-“Currently, I am working as a senior researcher and the Digital Twin and Reliability (DTR) team lead at the EPOWERS research group in the MOBI research center, Dept. of Electrical Engineering and Energy Technology (ETEC) at Vrije Universiteit Brussel (VUB) in Belgium.
-One of my research area is Battery Management Systems (BMS), specifically on balancing circuits and control, with an emphasis on designing for reliability.
-This work aligns closely with the scope of NEXTBMS.”
+He is currently working as a senior researcher and the Digital Twin and Reliability (DTR) team lead at the EPOWERS research group in the MOBI research center, Department of Electrical Engineering and Energy Technology (ETEC) at Vrije Universiteit Brussel (VUB) in Belgium.
+One of his research areas is Battery Management Systems (BMS), specifically focusing on balancing circuits and control, with an emphasis on designing for reliability.
+This work aligns closely with the scope of NEXTBMS.

 What was your original motivation to become a researcher/project manager?